 Left wing guerillas have released hundreds of hostages seized when they invaded Nicaragua's National Palace on Tuesday (22 August).

-Left wing guerillas have released hundreds of hostages seized when they invaded Nicaragua's National Palace on Tuesday (22 August).
+Background: Left wing guerillas have released hundreds of hostages seized when they invaded Nicaragua's National Palace on Tuesday (22 August).
 However, they held on to 40 Parliamentarians and a Government Minister.

 SYNOPSIS: Official sources said that 20 guerillas who were members of the Sandinist National Liberation Front attacked the Palace at about midday local time.
 Hundreds of people were inside the Palace which houses the Interior and Finance Ministries and the National Congress.
 The guerillas had been dressed in the Olive green uniforms of the National Guard.
 They disarmed police guarding the building and exchanged gunfire with legitimate National Guardsmen in armoured vehicles who immediately surrounded the Palace.